 As with most professional IT certifications, many addition hours of study are required before the class (meeting the prerequisites) and after the class (reviewing exam objectives and practice questions).
 Expect to spend a significant number of hours studying outside of the class before you take a CompTIA or any other IT professional exam.

 Target audience and course prerequisites

-CompTIA CSA+ certification is aimed at IT professionals with (or seeking) job roles such as IT Security Analyst, Security Operations Center (SOC) Analyst, Vulnerability Analyst, Cybersecurity Specialist, Threat
+CompTIA CySA+ certification is aimed at IT professionals with (or seeking) job roles such as IT Security Analyst, Security Operations Center (SOC) Analyst, Vulnerability Analyst, Cybersecurity Specialist, Threat

 Intelligence Analyst, and Security Engineer.

 Ideally, you should have successfully completed: